iamrayhansufi/nikah-sufiyana-matrimonial/REGISTRATION_API_FIX.md

 - Password: Must be at least 8 characters
 - Required fields: Ensure all required fields are being submitted

+#### Field Dependencies and Fallbacks

+The following fields have special handling:

+- **Location**:
+  - Uses a fallback chain: `location` → `preferredLocation` → `city`
+  - At least one of these fields must be provided
+  - The API now maps these fields automatically for compatibility

+- **Age**:
+  - Accepts both string and number formats
+  - Will be converted to number for database storage

 ### 4. Cross-Origin Issues

 If you're experiencing CORS issues: